The above logo was created by, and is the property of, the Veterans Action Council, for which we maintain copyright protection as of October 1st,2020

 What are you doing?

 Our Green Paper has since been submitted to the United Nations, where we held our first intervention as a group in April 2021, and an additional letter for their consideration.
-We submitted our green paper to the White House Office of National Drug Control Policy when they petitioned the public for comment on their drug policies and how specific demographics have been especially negatively impacted by them.
-The trifecta for our Green Paper came when the “Sponsoring Offices” of the Cannabis Administration and Opportunity Act petitioned the public for comment on their draft proposal for legislation ending the federal prohibition of cannabis.
+We submitted our green paper to the White House Office of National Drug Control Policy when they petitioned the public for comment on their drug policies and how specific demographics have been significantly negatively impacted by them.
+The trifecta for our Green Paper came when the "Sponsoring Offices" of the Cannabis Administration and Opportunity Act petitioned the public for comment on their draft proposal for legislation ending the federal prohibition of cannabis.

 Who is working with us?